Raymo111/cs135-drtools/README.md

 DrRacket Tools for CS 135 course at UWaterloo

 ## Disclaimers
-- **I am NOT responsible for any issues using any part of this repository will cause you.
+- **The authors are NOT responsible for any issues using any part of this repository will cause you.
 ALWAYS back up your files, preferences and code!**
 - **Though it may not be necessary in all cases, DrRacket should be restarted after most customizations to allow all changes to take effect.**

 ## Acknowledgements